 Additionally, speakers from the European Commission, the European Environmental Bureau and the Ellen MacArthur Foundation gave an outlook on the development of the Circular Economy and other environmental challenges ahead.

-"In all its ongoing activities, Petcore Europe is already well engaged as a significant contributor to the Circular Economy," emphasised Patrick Peuch, Executive Director of Petcore Europe, who moderated the event.
+"In all its ongoing activities, PETCORE EUROPE is already well engaged as a significant contributor to the Circular Economy," emphasised Patrick Peuch, Executive Director of PETCORE EUROPE, who moderated the event.
 "PET is one of brand owners’ packaging materials of choice due to its outstanding performance in safely delivering products and its recyclability."
 However, the PET value chain is also facing major challenges that were reflected in the conference debates.

 PET Packaging 2020